Academic Policy 1405.11

 the next academic year, as well as evaluation procedures and instruments for the current

 calendar year.
-Each faculty member shall also be provided with any standard review
+Each faculty member shall also be provided with any standard review forms upon which

 - To fulfill the educational mission of the University and in the best interest of each